CruGlobal/global-registry-bindings/README.md

 (default: `[:create, :update, :destroy]`) **[`:entity`]**

 * `:parent_association`: Name of the Active Record parent association.
-Must be defined before calling global_registry_bindings in order to determine foreign_key for use in exclude_fields.
+Must be defined before calling global_registry_bindings in order to determine foreign_key for use in exclude.
 Used to create a hierarchy or to push child entity types.
 (Ex: person -> address) (default: `nil`) **[`:entity`]**

 * `:parent_association_class`: Class name of the parent model.
 Required if `:parent_association` can not be used